iterative/terraform-provider-iterative/docs/resources/task.md

 - `parallelism` - (Optional) Number of machines to be launched in parallel.
 - `storage.workdir` - (Optional) Local working directory to upload and use as the `script` working directory.
 - `storage.output` - (Optional) Results directory (**relative to `workdir`**) to download (default: no download).
+- `storage.exclude` - (Optional) List of files and globs to exclude from transfering.
+Excluded files are neither uploaded to cloud storage nor downloaded from it.
+Exclusions are defined relative to `storage.workdir`.
 - `environment` - (Optional) Map of environment variable names and values for the task script.
 Empty string values are replaced with local environment values.
 Empty values may also be combined with a [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) name to import all matching variables.
 - `timeout` - (Optional) Maximum number of seconds to run before instances are force-terminated.
 The countdown is reset each time TPI auto-respawns a spot instance.
 - `tags` - (Optional) Map of tags for the created cloud resources.